 Kelly Clarke

-Kelly Clarke has been the Program Director of NYC Well with Vibrant Emotional Health since December 2016.
-NYC Well serves as the front door to NYC’s behavioral health network, connecting New Yorkers to free confidential, high quality behavioral health information, referral, support, and crisis intervention services as well as follow-up and peer support services 24/7/365 through phone, text and/or chat.
-NYC Well is also a member of the National Suicide Prevention Lifeline network.
+Kelly Clarke is a behavioral health consultant, who previously held roles as the Program Director of NYC Well with Vibrant Emotional Health and the Vice President of 988 Suicide & Crisis Lifeline with Vibrant Emotional Health.
 Kelly has a multifaceted background in mental health, substance misuse, child protection, and veteran issues throughout Australia, the United Kingdom, and the United States.
 Kelly holds a bachelor’s degree in Social Sciences and a Post Graduate Diploma in Psychology.

 Eileen Davis